liberamessaging/msgboxxapidocs/docs/sendmessage.md

 Keep a note of the contactId returned.

-Now we have the detilas we can send the message
+Now we have the detials we can send the message

 `POST https://api.msgboxx.io/message`